Department of Housing and Residence Life – Standards of Residence

 6.1 Visitors and Guests: Guests at any time are permitted only with the consent of the roommate(s).
 Guests are any person (including students) who are not currently assigned to the room and/or building in which they are present.

-6.2 Host Responsibility: The host is responsible for seeing that guest(s) follow all University and Housing and Residence Life regulations and procedures.
-Each resident is personally responsible for the conduct of their guest(s) while in University housing.
+6.2 Host Responsibility: The host is responsible for seeing that guest(s) follow all university and Housing and Residence Life regulations and procedures.
+Each resident is personally responsible for the conduct of their guest(s) while in university housing, including damage caused by (a) guest(s).

-6.3 The University reserves the right to request guests to leave at any time.
+6.3 The university reserves the right to direct guests to leave at any time.

 6.4 Length of Stay: Overnight guests are permitted for a maximum stay of 3 consecutive nights, with permission from roommate(s).